o3de/o3de.org/content/docs/userguide/cinematics-animation-char-move.md

+description: ' Move an entity in a scene &ALYlong;. '
+slug: cinematics-animation-char-move
+title: Moving an Entity in a Scene
+---
 # Moving an Entity in a Scene<a name="cinematics-animation-char-move"></a>

 You can use the Track View to move or rotate any entity in a scene\.